What are you looking for?

 3. Not shopping enough for the best loan

-4. Not asking for Good Faith Estimate
+4. Not asking for a Good Faith Estimate

-5. Thinking a Second Mortgage costs you less
+5. Thinking a second mortgage costs you less

 Effective rate = rate* (1 - tax bracket)